-Joining our Winter CSA is the best way to access a consistent, fresh, delicious selection of our best winter vegetables throughout November – February!
+Joining our Winter CSA is the best way to access a reliable, fresh, delicious selection of our best winter vegetables throughout November – February!

 Pick-Up in Orangeville, Shelburne and at our farm in Mulmur!

-At Fiddle Foot Farm, our goal is to produce and provide fresh, local, organic vegetables as year-round as possible.
+At Fiddle Foot Farm, our goal is to produce and provide fresh, local, organic vegetables throughout the fall and winter months.
 We have a great selection of vegetables and are confident that we have adequate supply to last you until the end of February.
 Slowly but surely, we are extending the availability of locally grown, organic produce!
-This year, we dedicated close to 1.5 acres of garden to growing storage vegetables to keep through the winter months.
+This year, we dedicated close to 2 acres of garden to growing storage vegetables to keep through the winter months.
 Some of our storage crops are only now coming out of the ground (carrots, beets, celeriac, radish, kohlrabi, turnip) while others were harvested during the summer months (onions, garlic, squash).

-Last winter, we saw an increase in registration for our Winter CSA.
-We have decided to focus our efforts on our Winter CSA and Online Store and will NOT be vendors at the Winter Farmers’ Market in Orangeville.
+Over the past few years, we have seen an increase in registration for our Winter CSA and customers using our online ordering option.
+We have decided to focus our efforts on our Winter CSA and Online Store and will NOT be vendors at the Winter Farmers’ Market in Orangeville again this winter.
 If you have regularly shopped from our booth at the Winter Market in the past, we encourage you to either join the Winter CSA or get acquainted with our online store.
 We have adjusted our winter schedule to accommodate an increased capacity for the Winter CSA and to offer weekly orders on our Online Store.
 Orders can be picked up from the farm or from Trattoria Semplice in Orangeville or from Shelburne Auto & Cycle in Shelburne on Thursday afternoons.
 If you are new to our online store, we will be happy to help you get comfortable with it – call Amy (tech support!) at 519-925-3225.

 WHAT IS A WINTER CSA?

-In the winter, we continue our share program where members enjoy a regular delivery of produce from the farm.
-One of the obvious differences between a Summer CSA and a Winter CSA experience is that the vegetables will not be as varied throughout the winter.
+In the winter, members of our CSA program enjoy a regular delivery of produce from the farm.
+One of the obvious differences between a Summer or Fall CSA and a Winter CSA experience is that the vegetables will not be as varied throughout the winter.
 However, we do what we can by growing a diversity of crops and sourcing some of what we don’t grow from other Ontario Organic farms.

 Our Winter Crops Include: